givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by step - Big Compute.md

 2. In the list of Market applications, select 3ds Max

 3. You will be presented with list of actions you can take with 3ds Max and Azure Batch.
-Select Render an Arnold Scene\
+Select VRay or Arnold Scene\
     ![On the Choose action tab, a list of actions displays.
 At this time, we are unable to capture all of the action options.
 Future versions of this course should address this.](images/Hands-onlabstep-bystep-BigComputeimages/media/image86.png "Choose action")

 4. When using the Rendering Service, you can have the Pool automatically created according to the requirements of 3ds Max or you can supply your own (which requires you to properly configure such a Pool).
 Select Run job with auto pool.\